vaishnavi-rama/cse15l-lab-reports/lab1.md

 ![Image](cd_file_args.png)

 __ls:__ This command prints a list of files / folders in the directory you are located in.
-1. We get the following output when we pass no arguments because we are in the lecture1 directory and within lecture1, the files / folders present are Hello.class, Hello.java, messages, and README
+1. We get the following output when we pass no arguments because we are in the lecture1 directory and within lecture1, the files / folders present are Hello.class, Hello.java, messages, and README.
+We are essentially given a list of files and directories that are in the directory we are currently working out of.
 ![Image](ls_no_args.png)

-2. We get the following output when we provide a path to directory as an argument because within the messages sub-directory, the files that are present are da.txt, en-us.txt, es-mx.txt, zh-cn.txt
+2. We get the following output when we provide a path to directory as an argument because within the messages sub-directory, the files that are present are da.txt, en-us.txt, es-mx.txt, zh-cn.txt.
+Because we are providing the ls command prompt a specific directory, we get all the contents within that directory.
 ![Image](ls_directory_arg.png)

-3. We get the following output when we provide a path to the file as an argument because the command prompt prints the argument we provided.
+3. We get the following output when we provide a path to the file as an argument because the command prompt prints back the file path we provided.
 ![Image](ls_file_arg.png)

 __cat:__ This command takes a list